 Participants who wish to earn 1.5 Continuing Education Units (CEUs) will need to pay a $85 registration fee.
 CEUs are awarded upon successful completion of the course, which requires attending all webinars and submitting a completed Study Guide.

 How much time will the course take?

 You will be spending no more time than you would for a weekly Bible study or book study: approximately 2.5 hours each week for six weeks.
-Each week requires reading 20-30 pages in the book, participating in a webinar online (90 minutes), and meeting with your congregational group to discuss how to develop a congregational evangelism strategy (60 minutes).
+Each week requires reading 20-30 pages in the book, participating in a webinar online (90 minutes), and filling out 3-4 pages in the Study Guide after each webinar.

 Is this course for individuals or groups?

-If you are taking the course by yourself, you will still be invited into a community of learners.
+If you are taking the course by yourself, you will be invited into a community of learners.
 During the webinars, you will be placed in a small group of learners overseen by seminary students and will be invited to share your thoughts and ideas with the people in that group.
 We would still encourage you to form a group in your local congregation to go through the group material we provide you either during or after the course is over.
 Be the change agent that gets evangelism going in your congregation!

 Are there specific times I need to be online?

 The webinars will be broadcast live once a week on Wednesdays at 7:00-8:30 p.m.
 (Eastern), 6:00-7:30 p.m.
 (Central), 5:00-6:30 p.m.
 (Mountain), 4:00-5:30 p.m.
 (Pacific).
 These will be an opportunity to learn from our instructors and to participate live in small groups.
 If you cannot attend one week, the webinars will be recorded and made available on the course website.

 Will there be someone to help me in the course?

 Yes.
 During the first webinar, you will be welcomed to the course and a tech support person will lead you through the tools you have available to participate in the webinar.
 He will be available throughout the webinars to help you if you have any problems, too.